MrFriendCS/MrFriendCS.github.io/higher/ddd/H-DDD-Santa-Gifts/instructions.md

 12. Some lucky children get more presents than others.
 Who is getting the most, and how many will they get?

     __NB.__ The result of one VIEW can be used in another VIEW.

+13. Will every child get a gift?
+Display how many children will get a gift.

-13. Santa's elves have been watching!
+14. Santa's elves have been watching!
 Change everyone with your surname to show they've been naughty.

-14. Using a sub-query, ensure that all the newly regsitered naughty children only get a `Lump of coal` that costs `50p`.
+15. Using a sub-query, ensure that all the newly regsitered naughty children only get a `Lump of coal` that costs `50p`.
 Some useful code is shwon below.

 ``` sql
 ...